 3. Do small dogs bark more?

-Maltese, Bichon Frise, and Yorkies are great options.
+Maltese, Bichon Frise, and Yorkies are the answer.

-Cavaliers and Pugs are famously loving lap dogs.
+Cavaliers and Pugs are internationally renowned fussy coddling lap dogs.

-Yes, but fragile breeds like Chihuahuas may not be best for toddlers.
+Yes, but fragile breeds such as Chihuahuas are not perhaps suitable for toddlers.

-They can, but some breeds (like Maltese) struggle with separation anxiety.
+They can, but some breeds (such as Maltese) suffer from separation anxiety.

 9. Do small dogs shed less?

-Not all — but breeds like Maltese and Bichons shed very little.
+Not all of them, though, Maltese and Bichons shed heaps, heaps less.

-The French Bulldog consistently ranks as #1 for city living.
+The French Bulldog is never anything but #1 for city living.

 Ready to find your apartment companion?

-Visit local rescues or ethical breeders to meet these breeds in person — your perfect pup might be waiting just around the corner.
+Head down to your local rescues or trustworthy breeders to come meet these little adorbs in person — your new dream dog could just be around the corner.